Thomas Hopkins Gallaudet: Family

-His youngest child Edward Miner Gallaudet (1837–1917) founded in 1864 the first college for the deaf, which, in 1986, became Gallaudet University.
+In 1864, his youngest child Edward Miner Gallaudet (1837–1917) founded the first college for the deaf, which, in 1986, became Gallaudet University.
 He was president for 46 years.
 The university also offers education for those in elementary, middle, and high school.
-The elementary school on the Gallaudet University Campus is named the Kendall Demonstration Elementary School (KDES); the middle and high school is the Model Secondary School for the Deaf (MSSD). he went to France with Dr Mason Cogwell.
+The elementary school on the Gallaudet University Campus is named the Kendall Demonstration Elementary School (KDES); the middle and high school is the Model Secondary School for the Deaf (MSSD).

 Gallaudet had another son, Thomas Gallaudet, who became an Episcopal priest and also worked for the deaf.

 Gallaudet's father, Peter Wallace Gallaudet, was a personal secretary to US President George Washington, when the office of the President was located in Philadelphia.